MODULE 5

 equator.
 Such satellites are used for weather forecasting, TV transmissions,

-and communication relays.
 The only force acting on the satellite is the gravitational

 force.
 So, for the orbiting satellite, the gravitational force must be equal